Transit the Panama Canal

 We are Russell Stanley and Diane Osborne

-An Aussie and a Kiwi who now live in Panama, and regularly help out as linehandlers on yachts transiting through the Panama Canal.
+An Aussie and a Kiwi who now live in Panama, and have helped out as linehandlers on yachts transiting through the Panama Canal.
 We have an extensive maritime background, and plenty of trips through the Canal, with positive testimonials from the yacht owners.

 This website developed out of a love for Panama and the Canal, and we hope to provide information for yacht owners and tourists alike.
 We welcome inquiries regarding all things Panama, whether you are considering relocating, transiting the Canal or just visiting.
 Please contact us at firstname.lastname@example.org and we will endeavour to reply as soon as possible.